 Do Hearing Aid Reviews Matter?

-Each month, there are close to 500,000 Google searches for some variation of the term “Hearing aid reviews.”
+Each month, there are close to 50,000 Google searches for some variation of the term “hearing aid reviews.”
 Clearly, a lot of people are interested in reading about particular hearing aids (and their associated user reviews) before purchasing them.
 But just how useful are hearing aid reviews?

 But don’t write off hearing aid reviews just yet, because they can be useful.
 If what you’re looking for in a review is confirmation of whether a hearing aid will sound good to you or not, you will probably not find what you are looking for.
-There are however, a few things about hearing aids that can very easily be subjectively reviewed, i.e, frequency of repairs, functionality of bluetooth devices, claims of “water-resistance,” etc. So in moving away from sound quality, and focusing on some of the more tangential aspects of hearing aids such as usability and durability, they certainly can be “reviewed” and compared.
+There are however, a few things about hearing aids that can very easily be objectively reviewed, i.e, frequency of repairs, functionality of bluetooth devices, claims of “water-resistance,” etc. So in moving away from sound quality, and focusing on some of the more objective qualities of hearing aids such as usability and durability, they certainly can be reviewed and compared.

 It’s important to remember that all hearing aids sound different, and they all perform differently, and for more reasons than I have time to discuss in this one post.
 If what you are looking for is reviews to ensure that you will have success with your hearing instruments, your time would be better spent looking for hearing provider reviews.
-The truth is, the technology doesn’t vary too much between each manufacturer, but the skill-level, patience, and compassion of providers varies greatly- so your time may be better spent reading hearing provider reviews, rather than hearing aid reviews.
+The truth is, the technology doesn’t vary too much between each manufacturer, but the skill-levels and personalities of hearing providers varies greatly- so your time may be better spent reading hearing provider reviews, rather than hearing aid reviews.